yochaigal/cairn/wip/2e/growth.md

 - Forging a relationship with a being of great power
 - Injury or contamination by a powerful entity
 - Interacting with something (or someone) they do not understand
-- Long-term exposure or manipulation of a powerful Relic
+- Long-term exposure or manipulation of a Spellbook or powerful Relic
-- Long-term exposure to a Spellbook or Relic
 - Overcoming a long-time woe or misdeed
 - Research or specialized training (typically during Downtime)
 - Resolution of a Bond or Omen